LeVlad/BusyMammaBee/README.md

 ![WCS HTML VALIDATOR](https://user-images.githubusercontent.com/88729876/139559855-cea7c148-52ef-4a91-abca-362e92fedb9c.jpg)

-## Bugs ##
+## Bugs & Fixes ##

-1. Found style did not work properly until the stylesheet had been linked to the html file.
+1. Issue - Content responsivness on smaller screens

-2. Found responsivness bugs when screen sizes reduced to less than 800px and corrected using the correct rule for the navbar.
+    Fix - Media queries were introduced depending on screen size to target elements for responsive deign.
+As the screen size reduced, the width of the content container was increased to fit in more content, the logo, menu items and footer icon font-size was reduced to fit the screen size.

 # Technology Used #

 - HTML5 & CSS3 programming languages
 - Font Awesome - Social Media Logos
 - GitPod - IDE for local developement